AnzhiZhang/ChatHub/readme.md

 ### qq.message

 QQ message format sages.
 Placeholders are defined same as Miencraft, all server name will auto translate to plain format, you do not have to use plain placeholders.

-Note that only reverse WebSocket is supported, and message format only supports [array](https://github.com/botuniverse/onebot-11/tree/master/message#readme).

 #### chat